Slickplan

 Accessibility also helps create a great online customer experience.
 Customers must be able to reach you in multiple ways, and the ways that work best for them.
 If you’re available on live chat, email, social media or by phone when they have a query, and you resolve it quickly – timeliness is also important – then they’re more likely to complete the desired action.

 Finally, you’ve got to personalize so your customers feel seen and understood.
-Everyone wants the kind of experience you get on Netflix or Spotify, where after a while, the apps seem to read your mind and recommend exactly what you need.
+Everyone wants the kind of experience you get on OTT streaming platforms like Netflix or Spotify, where after a while, the apps seem to read your mind and recommend exactly what you need.
 That’s why personalization is about more than using customers’ names.
 Great customer experience keeps track of interactions on different devices, on social media, and by email to get a complete view of the customer and tailor the experience accordingly.

 Netflix Personalization